scharris/sqljson-query/docs/tutorial.md

 See the [Parent Table Specification](query-specifications.md#parent-table-specification) documentation for full details.

-Now let's proceed to make a copy of our previous query and assign it to `drugsQuery2`, with a new parent tables section added as follows:
+Now let's proceed to make a variant of our previous query assigned to `drugsQuery2`, having a new parent tables section as follows:

 ```typescript
 const drugsQuery2: QuerySpec = {